 You’ve picked out the perfect motion sensor light—now comes the fun part: deciding where it goes.
 It might seem simple, but strategic placement is the key to getting the most out of your new fixture.
 Where you install your light is just as important as which one you choose.
 The right spot ensures you get reliable security alerts, safe illumination when you need it, and fewer false alarms from passing cars or neighborhood cats.
 Think of it as setting up a little lighting system that works for you, not against you.
 A well-placed light can make your home feel more secure and welcoming, lighting up your path as you come home with groceries and deterring anyone who shouldn’t be there.
 Before you grab the ladder, take a walk around your property at night to identify the darkest spots and most-used pathways.
 This little bit of planning will help you create a seamless layer of light that improves both safety and security, making your home a less attractive target for potential intruders while making it easier for you and your family to get around after dark.
 Let’s walk through how to find the perfect spots for your new lights.

-Finding the Right Height and Angle
+Getting the Height and Angle Just Right

 Getting the height just right is crucial for your motion sensor’s performance.
 The sweet spot is typically between 8 and 10 feet off the ground.
 Mounting your light in this range gives the sensor a great vantage point to cover a wide area.
 If you go too low, you risk the light being triggered by small animals.
 Too high, and it might not detect motion close to the house.
 Angling the sensor downward slightly helps focus the detection zone on your property, like your walkway or driveway, instead of the public sidewalk or street.
 This simple adjustment makes a huge difference in how effectively your light works.